 Yoga is more than just a physical activity; it is also a way of life.
 And Yoga was created to reveal your entire self, not just a better body, and it incorporates meditation, self-study, and ethical observances.

 Yoga has the potential to alter the world, not just you.
 The connection between your body, mind, and breath is at the heart of Yoga.
 With that, here are the eight reasons to teach Yoga:

-According to a survey conducted by Idea Health & Fitness, the fitness professionals business had an incredible 85 percent work satisfaction score.
+According to an Idea Health & Fitness survey, the fitness professionals business had an incredible 85 percent work satisfaction score.

 "My work provides me a sense of personal accomplishment," said 98 percent of respondents polled in the same survey.
 People leave jobs for various reasons, the most common of which is a lack of personal fulfillment.
 These figures demonstrate that working in this environment is quite pleasant.